 - The free version has got very limited features.

 - Displays ads in the sidebar.

 It is a cloud-based PDF Editor software which is available for free.
-It allows the users to edit the PDF files online and upload it to the cloud.
-You can also add images, signatures, text, checkmarks etc in the web application.
+It allows the users to edit the PDF files online and upload them to the cloud.
+You can also add images, signatures, text, checkmarks, etc in the web application.
 It provides a few cool templates which make it easy to create new brochures, legal documents, presentations within minutes.

 - It is super quick to edit PDF files.